Camila Cabello's Short Curly Shag Is Her Most Dramatic Haircut Yet

 Some celebs change hairstyles like they change clothes, and others stick to one consistent look, which becomes their signature style over time.
 Camila Cabello's waist-length beachy waves have become her trademark look.
 The updates she's made throughout the years have been subtle enough to notice but not drastically different.
-Take the time she let her mom trim her growing-out bangs during quarantine, or when she gave her sleek blowout a vacation and started embracing curls.
+Take the time she let her mum trim her growing-out fringe during quarantine, or when she gave her sleek blowout a holiday and started embracing curls.
 Her latest look, however, is by far her most drastic yet.

 The singer posted a gorgeous image revealing a brand new curly shag haircut, and it's the shortest we've ever seen her strands.
 "LOST MY SHORT HAIR VIRGINITY!!!!," she wrote, captioning the photo, courtesy of her boo Shawn Mendes.
 "I've had long hair all my life it's TIME TO FEEL THE AIR ON THESE SHOULDERS BABY."